-I suffer from a sulfite intolerance (not an allergy, please note this), and I just wanted to post this page to possibly help other people who are suffering like I did.
+I suffer from a sulfite intolerance, and I just wanted to post this page to possibly help other people who are suffering like I did.
 The first thing to do if you are suffering is to talk to your doctor about taking Vitamin B Complex (see below).
 It has changed my life.
-Or consider adding fresh carrot juice to your diet (Bolthouse Farms at Walmart will get you started).

 The most important question I get asked is if I suspect I am reacting to sulfites, what is safe to eat?
 There always seems to be a safe product out there, or an alternative if you educate yourself.
 What you need to do is to become familiar with the names of sulfite preservatives, as well as ingredients that are not labeled as sulfites, but do contain notable amounts of sulfites.
 Once you do this, you will find navigating away from sulfites is relatively easy, as long as you are discipline.